Maasai Mara, Kenya

 Sala's Camp prides itself on superb home-cooked meals, and a high level of service and hospitality – meals can be taken outside under the stars, and the camp also organizes bush dinners in the riverbed, a wonderful experience.

 Sala's camp accommodates up to 23 people in seven luxury tents, including two family tents and two honeymoon tents.
-Each tent has an en-suite bathroom with shower and free-standing bath.
+Each tent has an en-suite bathroom with shower and free-standing bath, as well as a private plunge pool.

 Children of all ages are welcome at Sala's Camp, but please note that the camp is unfenced so children must be monitored at all times.
 Sala's spotters love to organize children's activities, they'll show them the 'Little Five', teach them how to make a bush toothbrush and organize volleyball in the dry river bed.
 There are two dedicated family tents, one of which has its own plunge pool.
 Childminding is available on request.